aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/htmlsaveoptions/_index.md

 ```

-Parse html tag in cell,like &lt;div&gt;&lt;/div&gt;,as cell value,or as html tag,default is true
+Indicates whether html tag(such as `<div></div>`) in cell should be parsed as cell value or preserved as it is.
+The default value is true.

 **Returns:**
 boolean